Wee: what you need to know

 Change from one formula to another

-This can lead to changes in appearance and softness or hardness of poo.
+This can lead to changes in appearance and consistency of poo.

 - becomes firmer and smellier once you introduce solids